HomeSustainabilitySocialHuman Capital Management

 Ratio of male employees taking childcare leave (Non-consolidated)

-We have introduced "maternity/childcare leave follow-up interviews" to further promote the creation of an environment where it is easy to take childcare leave.
-This is an initiative to comprehensively support employees from pregnancy to after returning to work, in which the person taking leave and their supervisor take the initiative in conducting interviews.
+We have introduced "maternity/childcare leave follow-up interviews" to further promote the creation of an environment where it is easy to take childcare leave, etc. This is an initiative to comprehensively support employees from pregnancy to after returning to work, in which the person taking leave and their supervisor take the initiative in conducting interviews.
 By disseminating information about our childcare-related systems and facilitating close communication between employees and supervisors during the interviews, we deepen mutual understanding and support employees so that they can take leave with peace of mind and smoothly return to work.

-Interviews will be conducted with employees who have expressed their intention to take childcare leave,
+Interviews will be conducted with employees who have expressed their intention to take childcare leave, or are considering doing so, after they have notified the Company of their pregnancy.

 Interview format Face-to-face or online

-No. of interviews Up to 4 times (30-60 minutes/session)
+No. of interviews Up to 3 times (30 to 60 minutes/session)

 Interview participants The person taking leave, their supervisor, and human resources personnel